 In this week’s episode, EconTalk host Russ Roberts talks with James Otteson about socialism and capitalism, touching on camping, G.A.
 Cohen, Adam Smith, and education along the way.

-Use the questions below to check your knowledge or respond.
-As always, we love to hear from you.
+Use the questions below to check your knowledge.

 What should be the criteria for state intervention in the economy?Tweet